← Back to Malbork Castle Tickets

 Is there food on site?

 There are a small café and a restaurant inside the castle complex serving drinks, pastries, and light meals.
-For a full sit-down meal most visitors prefer the restaurants in Malbork town, a 5-minute walk from the castle entrance — several with views back across the Nogat river to the brick walls.
+For a full sit-down meal most visitors prefer the restaurants in Malbork town, a short walk from the castle entrance — several with views back across the Nogat river to the brick walls.

 How early do I need to book a Malbork ticket?